Skip to main content

 Zero-Emission Technology Deployment Competition

-The Zero-Emission Technology Deployment Competition will fund zero-emission port equipment and infrastructure to reduce mobile source emissions (criteria pollutants, air toxics, and/or greenhouse gases) at U.S. ports, delivering cleaner air for communities across the country.
+EPA released a Notice of Funding Opportunity for the Zero-Emission Technology Deployment Competition in February 2024 to fund zero-emission port equipment and infrastructure to reduce mobile source emissions at U.S. ports, delivering cleaner air for communities across the country.

 • Clean Ports Program: Zero-Emission Technology Deployment Competition Notice of Funding Opportunity (pdf) (1005.79 KB, Updated April 2024)